magento/knowledge-base/src/troubleshooting/general/site-in-maintenance-mode-but-available-to-customers.md

 labels: Magento Commerce Cloud,maintenance mode,troubleshooting,Adobe Commerce,cloud infrastructure
 ---

-This article provides a fix for when maintenance mode is enabled (an Adobe Commerce on cloud infrastructure issue) but the storefront is still available for customers.
+This article provides a fix for when maintenance mode is enabled (an Adobe Commerce on cloud infrastructure issue), but the storefront is still available for customers.

 ## Affected products and versions